Could your teenage child be drinking to cope?

 In many cases (although not all), children may prefer to speak to their GP together with their parent or guardian.

-You can make an appointment on your child’s behalf, or, if they are mature enough to have their own consultation (usually from about 12 years of age), they can make an appointment for themselves.
+You can make an appointment on your child’s behalf, or, if they are mature enough to have their own consultation (usually from about 12-years-old), they can make an appointment for themselves.
 Doctors can offer independent, confidential advice.